bbmri-nl/BBMRIomics/README.md

 Modify `_site.yml` by adding a new use-case under the use-case items, e.g.

 - text: "eqtl analysis"
   href: eqtl.html

-*beware spacing does matter!*
+*Beware: spacing does matter!*

 Now from within the `site_package` directory generate a new template using